lenknerd/home-noip/README.md

 David Lenkner's Home Page
 =========================

 My home page!
 Contains some professional information (resume mainly) as well as a few pages I developed just for fun.
-It served from my LAMP stack at home and can be viewed at [http://lenknerd.no-ip.org](http://lenknerd.no-ip.org).
+It is served from my LAMP stack at home and can be viewed at [http://lenknerd.no-ip.org](http://lenknerd.no-ip.org).

 The site uses [will use] the following packages;